MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **js_exception_source_url** - The source URL where JavaScript exception occurred

 - **scenario** - where the error occurred.
 It’s an enum.
 Possible values are old_renderer, react_renderer, and composing.

+#### wkwebview.terminate

+This event allows us to detect when web view is terminated by the system.
+This data allows us to monitor the error user encountered when composing or reading an email.

+The following fields are collected:

+- **is_foreground** - whether app is in foreground when this event happens.

+- **Scenario** - where the error occurred, when rendering or composing.

 ## Device connectivity and configuration​ data events